 9. Holistic Wellness Programs

-Health and wellness programs often focus heavily on physical health, as employers are interested in lowering their health care costs.
-Often, mental health plays a much larger role in employees’ overall health.
+Health and wellness programs often focus heavily on physical health.
+Often, however, mental health plays a much larger role in employees’ overall health.

 That’s why these holistic wellness programs are, therefore, becoming a growing trend.
-They may improve employee engagement, reduce absenteeism, increase productivity and growth, and even higher employee morale.
+They may improve employee engagement, reduce absenteeism, increase productivity and growth, and even raise employee morale.

 10. Financial Wellness Programs

 According to an employee financial wellness survey, 53% of employees are stressed about their finances.
 This means that money worries can be one of the biggest causes of stress.
-Those who are stressed are more likely to be distracted by their finances at work, or be absent due to health issues caused by financial stress.
+Financial stress can cause distractions at work and absences due to health issues.

 Financial worries not only keep employees up at night, but the emotional impact spills over into the workplace, too.
 Employees distracted by financial problems also create significant costs for employers in productivity and work errors.